-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 —

-NIKITA TO GIRLFRIEND: Our own forces (expletive) shelled us.
-They thought we were (expletive) khokhols … We thought we were (expletive) done for.
+NIKITA TO GIRLFRIEND: Our own forces fucking shelled us.
+They thought we were fucking khokhols … We thought we were fucking done for.

 SERGEY TO GIRLFRIEND: Some guys took armor off of Ukrainians’ corpses and took it for themselves. … Their NATO armor is better than ours.

-ROMAN TO UNKNOWN: There is a lot of abandoned equipment?
+ROMAN AND UNKNOWN: There is a lot of abandoned equipment?

 Everything here is ancient.
 It’s not modern like they show on Zvezda [state TV].